ISP2018/tictactoe-start/README.md

 ## Exercises (Revised 17 August)

+**Revised 17 Aug 2018** I reordered and clarified the assignment.
+The ISP2018 class does **not** have to follow these instructions, but some parts may be helpful.

 Do the following exercises in the order shown.
 When done, push all your work including all branches to Github.